- Request Information

 Applicants must demonstrate the accumulation of 100 hours of paid or volunteer experience with a current practicing certified Physical Therapist.
 Documentation of these experiences will occur in the PTCAS application and the Pacific University School of Physical Therapy supplemental application.
 Please note: The Admissions Committee will consider the total number of hours accumulated, "at the time" you submit your applications.
 No consideration will be given to hours projected for the future.

-The Admissions Committee encourages seeking out observation experiences in diverse settings to provide an understanding of inpatient and outpatient populations.
-Examples may include, but are not limited to: hospitals, clinics (sports medicine, pediatrics, hand therapy), private offices, and schools.
+The Admissions Committee encourages applicants to seek out observation experiences in diverse settings to provide an understanding of inpatient and outpatient populations.
+Examples of PT settings may include, but are not limited to: hospitals, clinics (sports medicine, pediatrics, hand therapy), private offices, home health, skilled nursing/extended care facilities and schools.
+Please refer to the "Class of 2016 Profile" at the top of the page for an example of the average applicant.

 Strength of Professional Evaluations